 Is Texting While Driving Illegal?

 Texting and driving is illegal in 46 states.
-Regardless whether it’s illegal, it is reckless behavior, and if you are involved in an accident, especially if you live in one of the 46 states where it is against the law to text and drive, it will be relatively easy to prove that you were using your phone at the time of the accident.
-If you are in a serious accident where somebody is injured or killed or even an accident with major property damage, the other driver’s attorney and/or insurance company will almost certainly demand production of electronic records including your cell phone transcripts.
+Regardless of whether it’s illegal, it is reckless behavior, and if you are involved in an accident, especially if you live in one of the 46 states where it is against the law to text and drive, it will be relatively easy to prove that you were using your phone at the time of the accident.
+If you are in a serious accident where somebody is injured or killed or even an accident with major property damage, the other driver’s attorney and/or insurance company will almost certainly demand the production of electronic records including your cell phone transcripts.
 The records can prove you were texting while driving at the time the accident occurred.

 No matter what the other driver did to cause the accident, chances are you will face liability or your compensation will be reduced if you were using your cell.
-Depending on the laws of the state where you live, if you were texting and driving and got into an accident which caused injury or death, you could face jail time in addition to financial liability.
+Depending on the laws of the state where you live, if you were texting and driving and got into an accident that caused injury or death, you could face jail time in addition to financial liability.

 Cell Phones and Driving Don’t Mix